svoulgaris-spec/SCQuantv1/README.md

   return
 def suzuki_trotter_hamiltonian_evolution(hamiltonian, qubits,
 steps):
-  # Decompose the Hamiltonian evolution using Suzuki-Trotte
+  # Decompose the Hamiltonian evolution using Suzuki-Trotter steps
-r steps
   for _ in range(steps):
     for term in hamiltonian:
       apply_single_term_exp(term, qubits)